milanarandjelovic/PHPStorm/README.md

-# PHPStorm
-## PHPStorm settings and live templates
+# PHPStorm settings and live templates

 1. Download and copy the xml file(s) to your templates folder:
  * Windows: ``<your home directory>\.<product name><version number>\config\templates``